 Cayman's Roads

-Unofficially, the number of people living and working here is thought to be at 90,000 (February 2026).
-With the new CI Government still coalescing around a workable national development strategy, and the focus in the tourism sector pivoting to stay-over guests, indications suggest a potential breaking point in Cayman’s already overburdened road and transport systems.
+Unofficially, the number of people living and working here is thought to be at 91,000 (February 2026).
+With the new CI Government still coalescing around a workable national development strategy, and the emphasis in the tourism sector leaning towards stay-over guests, indications suggest a potential breaking point in Cayman’s already overburdened road and transport systems.

 However, Cayman’s key routes have seen changes recently, and the sight of road workers sweltering in the midday sun as drivers navigate seemingly endless traffic cones is common, representing a valiant attempt to alleviate the island’s peak-hour traffic congestion.